Skip to main content

 After reading Pixels and Paint and encountering the difficulties that Emma Trinket has with her family, it's quite interesting to read its sequel to gain the perspective of Amy Trinket who seems to represent everything that Emma is uncomfortable with.
 The twist is that Amy has recently come to know the Lord and is trying to reconcile her old life with her new belief system, making her just as uncomfortable as her twin previously felt.
 This is a book that is strong in worldview development, so if you want to fully immerse yourself in the mindset of someone whose world has turned upside down after becoming a believer, it's an excellent way to put yourself in those shoes.
 As someone who didn't grow up in the faith, I found Amy's concerns and questions relatable and a good exercise into better understanding how our churches can help young and new Christians.

-This is probably one of the most introspective books I've had the joy of reading where I liked being inside Amy's head.
+This is probably one of the most introspective books I've had the joy of reading where I loved being inside Amy's head.
 While the romance between her and Jason takes a while to build up after realizing that it's more important for Amy to grasp her new faith, it's worth the wait as Jason has his own unravelling to work on after being Emma's best friend for so long.
 It's a complex relationship between wealth and true riches, status and stewardship, and image and putting a best foot forward, but Amy cheerfully navigates these changes with aplomb.
 If you're looking for a character-driven book that shares how God brings about life after we have been dead in our trespasses, Code and Couture is a fascinating psychological look into how a young woman submits every aspect of herself to Jesus through trial, error, and success.

 Book Summary